Edison, New Jersey: Asian community

-Edison hosts one of the region's main centers of Asian American cultural diversity.
+Edison is home to one of the region's main centers of Asian American cultural diversity.
 The township was 50.0% ethnically Asian by population as of the 2020 Census.

 Indian community

-Oak Tree Road is a South Asian-focused commercial strip in Middlesex County, the U.S. county with the highest concentration of Asian Indians.
+Oak Tree Road is a South Asian-focused commercial strip in Middlesex County, the U.S. county with the highest concentration of Indians in the New York City metropolitan region.
 The Oak Tree Road strip runs for about one-and-a-half miles through Edison and neighboring Iselin in Woodbridge Township, near the area's sprawling Chinatown and Koreatown, running along New Jersey Route 27.
 It is the largest and most diverse South Asian cultural hub in the United States.
 In Middlesex County, election ballots are printed in English, Spanish, Gujarati, Hindi, and Punjabi.
 As part of the 2020 Census, 34.9% of Edison residents identified themselves as being Indian American, an increase from 28.3% in 2010.
 In the 2000 Census, 17.75% of Edison residents identified themselves as being Indian American, the highest percentage of Indian-American people of any municipality in the United States with 1,000 or more residents identifying their ancestry.
 The Oak Tree Road corridor also serves as a focal point for South Asian cultural life in New Jersey, with annual Navratri Garba dances, Diwali street festivals, and other community celebrations drawing large crowds.
 The nearby New Jersey Convention and Exposition Center in Raritan Center frequently hosts Indian cultural expos and wedding conventions, further highlighting the township's role as a hub of South Asian commerce and culture.
 Edison is also home to numerous Hindu temples, Sikh gurdwaras, and mosques that serve the township's South Asian population, alongside community media such as TV Asia, one of the first 24-hour South Asian television networks in the United States.
 The township's demographic concentration has also made Oak Tree Road a frequent campaign stop for political candidates seeking to engage Indian American voters.

 Chinese community

 Edison also has a significant Chinese population.
 The town contains several Chinese-language schools and cultural associations.
-The area near the borders with Highland Park and the Livingston Campus at Rutgers University in Piscataway, has a number of Chinese food establishments, including Kam Man Food, 99 Ranch Market, and various dim sum, dumpling, dessert, and tea shops as well as the pan-Asian Korean-founded supermarket, H Mart.
+The area near the borders with Highland Park and the Livingston Campus at Rutgers University in Piscataway, has some Chinese food establishments, including Kam Man Food, 99 Ranch Market, and various dim sum, dumpling, dessert, and tea shops as well as the pan-Asian Korean-founded supermarket, H Mart.
 Other Chinese operations in Edison include Sino Monthly magazine and Chinese News Weekly.

 The township's Lunar New Year parade typically travels northbound from Division Street to festivities in Papaianni Park by the lake and township municipal building.

 Jewish community

 Edison is also home to a large Jewish community, especially Orthodox.
-The world's largest gathering of rabbis outside of Israel occurred at the New Jersey Convention and Exposition Center on December 1, 2024.
+The world's largest gathering of rabbis outside Israel took place at the New Jersey Convention and Exposition Center in December 2024.